jessicarush/python-notes/ajax_notes.md

 ### Handle the request

 To handle the Ajax request, set up an endpoint similar to any other route or view function in the application, with the only difference being that instead of returning HTML or a redirect, it just returns data, formatted as JSON using Flask's `jsonify` method (don't forget to import it).
+More on `jsonify()` vs `json.dumps()` below.

 ```python
 @app.route('/ajax_demo', methods=['GET'])